Dhanraj-N-Banglurkar/HousePricePrediction_ML/README.md

 a set of features, such as the number of bedrooms, location, square footage, and more.

 ## Copyright
-Copyright (c) 2024 Dhanraj Banglurkar
+Copyright (c) 2024 Dhanraj Banglurkar & team
 All rights reserved.

 ## License